This post is part of a four-part series: Milestones, Gaps and Falling Behind. Find links to the rest of the series are at the bottom of this post.

 Literature

 In school, literature is usually taught with excerpts of books in a textbook anthology rather than whole books.
 Stories are broken up into their mechanical parts for systematic analysis.
-If you are teaching your child from whole books, you are probably already ahead in vocabulary, background knowledge, complex sentence structures and critical thinking.
+Later on in high school, students read foundational works of literature that have had influence over culture.

 What Next?